Bio-Pharmaceutical Sciences, 2017-2018

-The Master’s Programme offers three major Research Specialisations corresponding to the disciplines of the Research Clusters of the Leiden Academic Centre for Drug Research (LACDR): Drug & Target Discovery, BioTherapeutics, and Systems Pharmacology.
+The Master’s Programme offers three major Research Specialisations corresponding to the disciplines of the Research Clusters of the Leiden Academic Centre for Drug Research (LACDR): Drug Discovery and Safety, BioTherapeutics, and Systems Biomedicine Pharmacology.

 The remaining four BPS tracks consist of a research component in combination with another specialisation in either Science-Based Business (SBB), Science Communication and Society (SCS), Education (EDU) or the new pilot track Industrial Pharmacy (IP; max.
 2 selected participants).

 First and Second Year

 The master’s programme of Bio-Pharmaceutical Sciences (BPS) aims to train students in the research area of bio-pharmaceutical sciences and drug research in such a way that the graduated master’s students (MSc’s) have enough knowledge and hands-on experience to be able to work independently as a scientific researcher.
 An MSc in any of the Bio-Pharmaceutical Sciences specialisations should be able to obtain a PhD position in Life Sciences or Biomedical Sciences.

 - obtaining a deeper insight in two or three areas of drug research;